koskila/CertificatePasswordRecovery/README.md

 Publishing this in the hopes it'll be helpful to someone - and because it's easier to host samples here than on my blog :)

+Note, that brute-forcing passwords is, in any case, very slow.

 ## Repository contents

 This repository contains the following solutions: